scottbri/PyVMAX/README.md

 USER and PASSWD are your unisphere credentials used to login to the GUI

+# DOCUMENTATION
-You can download api documentation by pointing your browser to URL/univmax/restapi/docs (URL as above):
+Meh, none yet. ;-)  peruse `pyvmax\VmaxApi_V82.py` to see all the available  methods.
+Compare this with the downloadable API documentation from Unisphere.
+Get the EMC documentation by pointing your browser to `URL/univmax/restapi/docs` (URL as above):
 eg: https://10.0.0.1:8443/univmax/restapi/docs

+You'll get a ZIP package containing all the official documentation for the API.
+That's where all of the JSON request and response formats are described, and if you dig far enough where all the available performance metrics are described.

 # TODO
 * fully implement the full API about 90% complete